hay/sum/README.md

 You should be able to run the application in `web/` now.

-Note that you either need `mod_rewrite` (for Apache) or some redirection magic for nginx to get the pretty urls.
+Note that you either need `mod_rewrite` (for Apache) or some other redirection magic to get pretty urls.